williamouyang/okta.github.io/_source/_standards/SCIM/index.md

 1.  `cd` to the directory you just checked out:

         $ cd okta-scim-beta
-2. Create an isolated Python environment named "venv" using [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/):
+2. Create an isolated Python environment named `venv` using [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/):

         $ virtualenv venv
-3. Next, activate the newly created virtualenv:
+3. Next, activate the newly created virtual environment:

         $ source venv/bin/activate
 4. Then, install the dependencies for the sample SCIM server using